binaryeq/jmutator/README.md

 # jmutator

 This is a tool to mutate Java bytecode (.class files).
 The input is a folder with .class files, and the tool will produce several mutations (.class files) for each.
-The names of the mutations can be specified using a simple template language.
-See examples for details.
+The names of the mutated class files can be specified using a simple template language.
+See examples in tests for details.

-For each mutated .class file, a provevance file in JSON format is created that describes the mutations made.
+For each mutated .class file, a provenance file in JSON format is created that describes the mutations made.
 [pitest](https://pitest.org/) is used as mutation engine.
 This should always result in valid bytecode, but the tool also has the option to run additional bytecode verification based on ASM as described [here](https://asm.ow2.io/javadoc/org/objectweb/asm/util/CheckClassAdapter.html).